haskell/blog.haskell.org/content/cabal-comment-preserving-parser/index.md

 A tracking issue was opened in cabal's repository since 2021 [here](https://github.com/haskell/cabal/issues/7544).

-The first step to achieve an exact printer is to preserve concrete syntax information.
+In order to achieve introducing an exact printer, the first step is to preserve concrete syntax information.
 For example, comments must not be altered, comma style in comma-separated fields must be preserved, blankspace and blank lines should be preserved.